nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 **Your answer:**
 first of all, delta lake is a new automated etl pipelining tool that is declarative and automates portions fo data pipelining, helping to address some of the issues that existed with the prior data warehousing etl challenges, including messy and specific and brittle pipelines that were more imperative and manual and contained a lot of custom manual coding to patch them togetehr, were not flexible to doing stream and batch processing as alternatives.

+ok, here is the real answer I believe. the ACID transactions happen in the delta lake's writer process, which writes the table contents to parquet files and then writes the transaction information like predicates and `other information` to the transaction log as a json file.

 ## Identify the benefits of ACID transactions